cullan/aoc-elixir/README.md

 ## Prepare to solve a day's puzzles

 There is a mix task to create source and test files for a day.
 The year argument is optional.
 It defaults to the current year.
+The title is scraped from the problem description on the AOC web site.

 ``` sh
 mix aoc.prepare 1 2022